-Students will see how this combination of geology and wildlife served as a key inspiration for Darwin's theory of evolution.
-They will also learn about the human history of the Galapagos, and about the difficulty of balancing science and conservation with human needs such as fishing, farming, and tourism.
-In the Galapagos, students will travel to visitor sites on several islands to observe the geology and wildlife first hand.
+You will see how this combination of geology and wildlife served as a key inspiration for Darwin's theory of evolution and will also learn about the human history of the Galapagos, and about the difficulty of balancing science and conservation with human needs such as fishing, farming, and tourism.
+In the Galapagos, you will travel to visitor sites on several islands to observe the geology and wildlife first hand.

-Application deadline has been reached for the spring/summer 2019 program.
-Contact the faculty director to inquire about next year's program.
+Application deadline for the spring/summer 2020 program has been reached.
+Contact the faculty director (email@example.com) to inquire about next year's program.

 RIT Students Only